Relentless (drink)

-Relentless
+Relentless is the brand name of an energy drink created in February 2006 by the Coca-Cola Company, but is currently owned by Monster Beverage Corporation.

+Overview

 Relentless is sold in 500 ml and 355 ml cans.
 It is marketed as being produced for "those with need of strong stimulation".
 The product's label includes a caution stating that Relentless is not suitable for children, pregnant women or those sensitive to caffeine.
 Relentless is marketed to provide continuing energy with the slogan of "No Half Measures" (a reference to the can size, which is twice that of a standard 250 ml can of Red Bull).
 With the gradual release of new flavours, the original flavour was renamed "Origin".

+In the year ending 2010, sales of the product in the UK increased by 28 percent.

 Relentless was introduced to the New Zealand market in May 2008 by Coca-Cola Amatil.
 It is only available in a 440 ml can.
 In April 2009, CCA replaced the Relentless drink range with the Mother Energy Drink range, which is imported from Australia.